Full Moon Rituals – Ideas, activities and what to do during a full moon

 The full moon is the high point of the lunar cycle when the moon is closest to the earth and its cleansing energy can be felt full beam!
-Take an hour out of your day to put clean, fresh bedsheets on your bed, declutter your space, water your house plants (see this list of house plants that purify the air in your home), wipe surfaces clean, open the windows and let fresh air in, spritz the room with cleansing essential oils, and then burn some incense or sage in a smudging ceremony … see below!
+Take an hour out of your day to put clean, fresh bedsheets on your bed, declutter your space, water your house plants (see this list of house plants that purify the air in your home), wipe surfaces clean, open the windows and let fresh air in.
+You can spritz the room with cleansing essential oils, and then burn some incense, Palo Santo or Sage in a smudging ceremony … see below!

 Do a Full Moon smudging ceremony

 This is one of my favourite full moon rituals.
 Smudging is an ancient cleansing ceremony and spiritual ritual practiced by indigenous Native Americans.
 It involves burning sacred herbs and walking the smoke to all corners of your home to purify the air.
 Sage bundles are most commonly used for their purifying qualities as is Palo Santo – a beautifully smelling and grounding wild tree that is native to Peru and Venezuela.
 To start, light a candle and set an intention.
 Light your sage or Palo Santo (or incense if that’s all you have), and blow it out so just the smoke billows.
 With both hands, move the smoke towards your heart, over your head, and down the front and back of your body to cleanse yourself.
 Then walk the smoke around your house to all corners, including cupboards, wardrobes, and bottom and top corners of rooms.
 Never extinguish the lit embers with water.